Small Claims Court (Ontario) Legal Guide

-Specific time limits for different steps are set out throughout the program, when the particular documents or steps are discussed.
+Specific time limits for different steps are set out throughout the Guide, when the particular documents or steps are discussed.
 This chapter is to explain the rules which govern "time" generally.

-Most Small Claims Court "deadlines", if missed, are not necessarily fatal to your case, However it is important to meet the timelines if you can.
+Some (not all) Small Claims Court "deadlines", if missed, are not necessarily fatal to your case, however it is important to meet the timelines if you can.
 Getting your case back on track may require a motion to extend time, which is significant effort and some expense - and there is no guarantee of success.

 When extensions are required, the court tends to grant them tolerantly and leniently unless the party requesting them has been neglectful or acting in bad faith - and as long as the moving party can demonstrate that their lateness is inadvertent.
 If the other party has or will suffer harm or expense caused by the lateness the court may still grant an extension, but with a negative costs order against the requester - or even refuse the extension outright.

 Timelines can often be extended with the consent of the other parties to the action [R3.02(2)].
 This is something commonly negotiated amongst lawyers and agents.

 2. Regarding Limitation Periods

 It is essential to distinguish Small Claims Court procedural timelines from "limitation periods" governed by the Limitations Act and other statutes.

 "Limitations" are very significant deadlines for the commencement of court proceedings.
 Failure to meet a limitation period will very likely be fatal to your case.